albacoretuna/how-to-annoy-a-web-developer/README.md

 If you're the person responsible for quality control, you can of course annoy the poor web developer easily.
 Just ask her to support any old browser since 1995 onwards.
 And more importantly, make sure the website looks the same across all those browsers.
 Another trick would be trying to convince the art director that the user experience is not good enough, so they should definitely consider a complete redesign.
 It better be shortly before going live!

+## Chapter Nine  - If You Are a Web Developer
+If you're a web developer you have two main options to annoy web developers.
+Firstly, you can annoy yourself, or at least your future self.
+Or you can annoy your fellow web developers!

 #### Comments